 Scrub your belly

-Exfoliating eliminates dead skin cells, which helps fight dryness and encourage the skin's natural elasticity.
-It also promotes blood flow and healing to help that belly bounce back after skin changes.
+Exfoliating eliminates dead skin cells, which helps fight dryness and encourages the skin's natural elasticity.
+It also promotes blood flow and healing to help the belly bounce back after skin changes.

-Pat excess water of your skin to dry
+Pat excess water off your skin to dry

 The friction from rubbing a dry towel will only make things worse.
 Dabbing (as well as being a cool dance move) is a much gentler way to dry your skin without dehydrating it and irritating your stretch marks.